 Frisco Marina Park is home to approximately 140 seasonal slips ranging in size from 25'-30', spread evenly across five piers accessed by a main central walkway.
 The docks are a galvanized steel frame system with wood decking and HDPE tub flotation.
-Anchorage of the dock system utilizes an adjustable steel cable winch system attached to a concrete mass anchor, which allows the marina anchorage to be adjusted to accommodate a wide range of water levels.
+Anchorage of the dock system to a concrete mass anchor, which allows the marina range of water levels.
 The slips are not provided with water or power utilities, which along with the relatively small size of the slips, limits access to larger vessels.